noah-art3mis/crucible/README.md

 Lightweight prompt evaluation package.

-Uses [ollama](https://github.com/ollama/ollama-python) to run LLMs locally if needed.
+Use online.
+Can also be used locally through streamlit.
+Can use [ollama](https://github.com/ollama/ollama-python) to run LLMs locally if necessary.

-Cost estimation gives very rough estimates (input times 2).
+Cost estimation is very rough (input \* 2).

 ## How to use